-Swimming containers for schools: New hope for Nordwestmecklenburg!
+Floating containers for schools: New hope for northwest Mecklenburg!

-The left calls for swimming containers for schools in Northwest Mecklenburg to sustainably promote the swimming capacity of children.
+The Left is calling for swimming containers for schools in northwest Mecklenburg in order to sustainably promote children's ability to swim.

-Swimming containers for schools: New hope for Nordwestmecklenburg!
+Floating containers for schools: New hope for northwest Mecklenburg!

 Something is happening in swimming lessons in the Northwest Mecklenburg district: The Left is calling for the introduction of swimming containers for schools.
 The district council will consider this proposal on October 9th.
 Horst Krumpen, the district chairman of the Left, sees mobile swimming pools as an urgent need to promote children's ability to swim.
 Finally, the decline in this skill in the state is alarming.
 Where is the good old fun of learning to swim if the students first have to be transported to distant swimming pools?

-A swimming container consists of a converted overseas container and is therefore not only mobile, but also a modern solution for the challenges on site.
-In North Rhine-Westphalia, this concept has already established itself as a model of success, with a container currently being planned for the district of Göttingen.
-The acquisition costs for such a container amount to around 600,000 euros, plus additional expenses for water filling, heating and transport.
-The left application is seen as a test order for the administration in order to clarify the actual needs and the feasibility of this idea.
+A floating container consists of a converted overseas container and is therefore not only mobile, but also a modern solution to local challenges.
+This concept has already established itself as a successful model in North Rhine-Westphalia, with a container currently being planned for the Göttingen district.
+The purchase costs for such a container are around 600,000 euros, plus additional expenses for water filling, heating and transport.
+The Left's proposal is seen as a test mandate for the administration to clarify the actual need and feasibility of this idea.

-Mobile swimming containers are not only practical solutions, but also technically well thought out.
-Studies show that mobile swimming pool technology, such as the Poolray MP1-600, improves the security standards considerably.
-This compact middle pressure-UV disinfection system minimizes unpleasant smells and eye irritation and ensures safe water quality.
-Thanks to its small floor space, it is ideal in mobile units.
-It also enables a flow rate of 12 m³/hour and makes it necessary to use activated carbon filters.
+Mobile floating containers are not only practical solutions, but also technically well thought out.
+Research shows that mobile pool technology, such as the PoolRay MP1-600, significantly improves safety standards.
+This compact medium-pressure UV disinfection system minimizes unpleasant odors and eye irritation and ensures safe water quality.
+Thanks to its small footprint, it is ideal for use in mobile units.
+It also allows a flow rate of 12 m³/hour and requires the use of activated carbon filters.

 These containers are used not only for student swimming lessons, but also for swimming safety training.
 A total of four mobile floating containers are being planned, three of which have already been put into operation.
 In this way, communities in Germany can meet the needs of children directly on site.
 The concept is to set up the containers in schoolyards or community centers and give every child the opportunity to learn to swim.